ECS Express Mode Limitations Workaround: Two-Stage Deployment Process ## Background ECS Express Mode provides simplified ECS cluster deployment, but it has the following limitations: - Cannot specify ARM64 (Graviton) architecture - Cannot enable Fargate Spot - Cannot enable ECS Exec This article exp

 Verification

-After applying the settings, we launched a task to verify each setting.
+After the settings were applied, we started a task and verified each setting.

 aws ecs update-service \